datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 science in big (scientific) institutions, while keeping workflows for users as simple as possible.
 It elaborates on

 #.
-How to implement a scalable Remote Indexed Archive (RIA) store to flexibly
+How to implement a scalable :term:`Remote Indexed Archive (RIA) store` to flexibly
    store large amounts of DataLad datasets, potentially remote to lower storage strains on computing infrastructure,
 #.
 How disk-space aware computing can be eased by DataLad based workflows and